Definition of Blue-collar Worker

 - Plural: blue-collar workers

-- Blue-collar is reference to the durable blue denim shirts historically worn by manual laborers, referred to as blue-collar workers.
+- Blue-collar is a reference to the durable blue denim shirts historically worn by manual laborers, referred to as blue-collar workers.

 - The earliest listing for “blue-collar” in the Oxford English Dictionary is in 1929.

-- Blue-collar is often used in a derogatory sense to indicate lower socioeconomic status to others and conversely indicate pride in ones own status.
+- “Blue-collar” is often used in a derogatory sense to indicate lower socioeconomic status to others.
+Conversely, it is used to indicate pride in ones own status.

-- The term is sociologically problematic because highly skilled manual laborers (e.g. welders, repairmen) make more money, have more autonomy, and require more training than entry level white-collar office workers.
+- The term is sociologically problematic because some highly skilled manual laborers (e.g., welders, repairmen) make more money, have more autonomy, and require more training than entry level white-collar workers.

 - blue collar worker